Devendra Banhart: Musical career

-Banhart has performed at Carnegie Hall and the Hollywood Bowl opening for Gilberto Gil, as well as at Bonnaroo and Coachella music festivals.
+Banhart has performed at Carnegie Hall in Midtown Manhattan, New York and the Hollywood Bowl opening for Gilberto Gil, as well as at Bonnaroo and Coachella music festivals.
 He founded a record label, Gnomonsong, with Andy Cabic of Vetiver, in 2005.
 In 2007, he signed with Neil Young's manager Elliot Roberts, who also contributed vocals to Smokey Rolls Down Thunder Canyon.

-Banhart released an album in 2008 entitled Surfing, with Megapuss – a collaborative project with Gregory Rogove and Fabrizio Moretti of The Strokes and Little Joy.
+Banhart released an album in 2008 entitled Surfing, with Megapuss–a collaborative project with Gregory Rogove and Fabrizio Moretti of The Strokes and Little Joy.

-In 2009, he signed to Warner/Reprise and released, What Will We Be.
-Later that year, at the band's request, he produced a remix of Oasis' "(Get Off Your) High Horse Lady".
+In 2009, he signed to Warner Brothers Records/Reprise Records and released, What Will We Be.
+Later in 2009, at the band's request, he produced a remix of Oasis' "(Get Off Your) High Horse Lady".
 Along with "Neighbors", Banhart remixed the Phoenix song "Rome" from their 2009 album Wolfgang Amadeus Phoenix.
 On September 4, 2009, Beck announced his second Record Club covers album, Songs of Leonard Cohen.
 Banhart contributed, alongside MGMT, Andrew Stockdale of Wolfmother and Binki Shapiro of Little Joy.

-He is a collector of music artifacts.
-Banhart wrote the foreword for and appears in his friend Lauren Dukoff's book Family: Photographs by Lauren Dukoff.
+Banhart is a collector of music artifacts.
+He appears and wrote the foreword for his friend Lauren Dukoff's book Family: Photographs by Lauren Dukoff.
 He has also written the introduction to a selection of poems by Kenneth Patchen.
 On October 27, 2009, Banhart released What Will We Be, his first record on Warner/Reprise.
 Banhart and Jon Beasley, who were credited as art directors for the album's artwork and packaging, were nominated for a Grammy in 2011 for Best Recording Package.